 A standard collision damage waiver is an additional coverage offered to people hiring a car that protects them from paying out of pocket if there is damage to the vehicle or theft while the car is in their possession.

-‘Collision damage waiver included’ would mean a collision damage waiver is included in your car hire, but this is not typically true.
-It is an extra type of coverage for your car hire, which you can purchase from a car hire company.
+‘Collision damage waiver included’ would mean a collision damage waiver is included in your car hire, though this will depend on the company and rate you book.
+It issometimes included as part of your car hire, and in other cases offered as an extra type of coverage you can purchase from a car hire company.

 Loss damage waivers and collision damage waivers are the same thing.